 Thousands of veterans have claimed that they were made ill by the continual use of burn pits within bases and camps in Iraq and Afghanistan.
 Hazardous materials, some of which were not authorized to be burned—like tires, batteries, medical waste—were placed in burn pits, and placed veterans at an increased risk of neurological problems, cancers and other health issues.

-Joe Lyon is an experienced Ohio Veteran Affairs lawyer and Toxic Tort Attorney reviewing burn pit lawsuits and VA injury allegations for plaintiffs nationwide.
+Joe Lyon is an experienced Veteran Affairs lawyer and Toxic Tort Attorney reviewing burn pit lawsuits and VA injury allegations for plaintiffs nationwide.

 What is a Burn Pit?